linode/docs/docs/guides/networking/ssh/useful-ssh-commands/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'A guide on how to connect to a Linode server via SSH from Linux using the OpenSSH server on Ubuntu 20.10 Groovy Gorilla for the example.'
+description: 'A guide on how to connect to a Linode server via SSH from Linux using the OpenSSH server on Ubuntu 20.10 Groovy Gorilla.'
 keywords: ['ssh','linux','connect to server over ssh','connect to linode over ssh']
 tags: ["SSH", "Linux"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'